yeslogic/fathom/book/src/appendix/typing.md

 For concision, we allow lambdas to omit their type annotations, so they must be checked contextually.
-Type checking lambdas that lack this type annotation is easy, because we can pull it out of the input type, which we expect to be a dependent function type.
+Type checking lambdas that lack this type annotation is easy, because we can pull the argument out of the input type, which we expect to be a function type.
+Care must be taken to ensure that we also check that the lambda is a value kind \\(\kind\\) in order to ensure that binary types can't be used as inputs to host types.

 We want to be able to use the same \\(\Unit\\) type for both binary descriptions and host descriptions, so this means they must also be checked